elisa-panal/elisaxchen.github.io/content/authors/admin/_index.md

     url: ""
 education:
   courses:
-    - course: "M.P.P in Public Policy"
+    - course: M.P.P in Public Policy
-      institution: "University of Chicago"
+      institution: University of Chicago
       year: 2022
-    - course: "B.A. in Mathematics, History, and Economics (with Honors and Distinction)"
+    - course: B.A. in Mathematics, History, and Economics (with Honors and Distinction)
-      institution: "University of Wisconsin - Madison"
+      institution: University of Wisconsin - Madison
       year: 2019
 superuser: true
 last_name: Chen